FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 Decreased Sleep Inertia

-Recent research [23] into red light therapy indicates that using red light therapy regularly can decrease sleep inertia.
+Recent research [29] into red light therapy indicates that using red light therapy regularly can decrease sleep inertia.
 In this study, researchers found increased short-term memory performance when using red light therapy after sleeping.
-Decreasing sleep inertia can be especially important for those who get a shorter-than-normal amount of sleep, work night shift, or experience jet lag.
+Decreasing sleep inertia can be especially important for those who get a shorter-than-normal amount of sleep, work a night shift schedule, or experience jet lag.

 Improving Restless Leg Syndrome Symptoms